eldarsaraj/crt-assessment/_sources/Sections/Correlations.md

 ---
 Scores by age.
 ```
-The biggest difference in improvement here can be seen in the 31-40 and 41+ age group.
-I guess older students are better?
+The biggest difference in improvement here can be seen in the < 20, 31-40 and 41+ age group.
+I don't know how to interpret this, honestly.
+I did notice that older students are usually more responsible and, perhaps that explains the result here, but it could be the case that the small number of older students here is not representative enough.

 While we can notice some interesting correlations, I don't think we can conclude much from them at this point.
 At least, they may serve as points of departure for a discussion about the improvement of this study.